 Indeed, running ‘Johor Kaki’ blog has presented Boey with greater opportunities to indulge in all the things that he loves: eating, photography, travelling and making new friends.
 Pursuing his passion has helped to keep him excited and energised after retirement, admitted Boey, whose personal all-time favourite food is Laksa, all varieties of it.
 “I would love to explore and taste all the Laksa dishes in our region,” he declared.

-Note: An edited version of this article [Savouring Johor’s food scene] was published on 8th July 2017 in the now-defunct The Malay Mail.
+Note: An edited version of this article [Savouring Johor’s food scene] was published on 8th July 2017 in The Malay Mail.